JoeFu/alportal-document/docs/front-end/components-ui-admin.md

 The following is a visual screenshot of the component:
 ![InlineOfferingComponent](../imgs/frontend/components/ui/admin/offering/InlineOfferingComponent.png)
 ### InlineOfferingOutcome
-This component creates and displays each offering outcome integrating the [`UpDownSwitch`](./components-common.md#updownswitch) component and the [`InlineInput`](./components-input.md#inlineinput) component to allow inline editing funtionality.
+This component creates and displays each offering outcome integrating the [`UpDownSwitch`](./components-common.md#updownswitch) component and the [`InlineInput`](./components-input.md#inlineinput) component to allow inline editing functionality.

 This component can be used as follows: